U.S. homeowners are making the most of their opportunity to refinance.

 If today's rates can fit your budget, explore your opportunity to refinance.

-Lenders are approving more loans than during any period this decade and refinancing homeowners will save billions collectively over the next 12 months.Click to see today's rates (May 31st, 2016)
+Lenders are approving more loans than during any period this decade and refinancing homeowners will save more than 6 billion dollars, collectively, over the next 12 months.Click to see today's rates (Sep 23rd, 2017)

 The term "mortgage refinance" is a literal one.
 It's the re-financing of a mortgage -- your original mortgage is paid-off and replaced with a new one.